-In this post we will explore what Ireland is famous for, exploring its food, drinks, culture, travel destinations, people, and products.
+In this post we will investigate what is Ireland famous for, exploring its food, drinks, culture, travel destinations, people, and products.
 It is impressive that such a small nation has given so much to the world, and it is widely recognized for so many things.

 Ireland has increasingly turned into a favorite travel destination for a lot of people which has made it even more popular.
 Thus, we collected this list of things Ireland is famous for those of you who want to learn more about it and/or are planning to travel to Ireland.